artificially-ai/automated_ml/README.md

 * variables.tf: used by Terraform to be able to talk to AWS.
   * Do not forget to change the ```allowed_cidrs``` to allow ssh connection from your IP address.
-* credentials: used by AWS CLI tool to upload the weights / results to S3.
+* credentials: used by AWS CLI tool to upload the model, weights and results to S3.
 * your_key_pair_.PEM: this file should be download from AWS EC2 Console and stored under ```aws/keys```.
   It will be used to communicate with the Virtual Machine being created.